 Well, a conoscope lens is useful because it precisely maps incoming angles to positions on the image.
 This means that if two objects are separated by 5°, they will be mapped to, say, 50 pixels apart, regardless of where they are in the lens’ field of view.
 This creates an image that can be very different from a normal lens that maps a distance on the painting to a certain number of pixels on the image.

 Why would anyone need a conoscope?
-Actually, most people don’t, but some people have light sources and need to measure the angles at which the light comes out of the source.
+Actually, most people don’t, but some people have light sources and need to measure the angles at which the light comes out of the source (this particular type of testing has exciting implications for new tech, which you can read about on our Light Source Measurement page).
 Others need to measure the angles at which light scatters from a sample when it is illuminated by a laser, that is, they use the conoscopic lens in a scatterometer.
 Our first experience with a conoscope was for measuring the light output from an LCD.
 The instrument we used was made by Autronics-Melchers, which is now defunct.
 Conoscopes for display measurement are still available from Eldim, although they are very expensive.
 We can’t match their 88° conoscope (yet), but we can offer much more cost-effective solutions for up to 80°.

 Specifying a Conoscope